F5Networks/f5-google-gdm-templates-v2/examples/autoscale/payg/README.md

       ```
   - This solution requires an [SSH key](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) for access to the BIG-IP instances.
   - This solution requires you to accept any Google Cloud Marketplace "License/Terms and Conditions" for the images used in this solution.
-    - By default, this solution uses [F5 Advanced WAF with LTM, IPI and TC (PAYG - 25Mbps)](https://console.cloud.google.com/marketplace/product/f5-7626-networks-public/f5-big-awf-plus-payg-25mbps)
+    - By default, this solution uses [F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 25Mbps)](https://console.cloud.google.com/marketplace/product/f5-7626-networks-public/f5-big-best-plus-payg-25mbps)
   - This solution creates service accounts, custom IAM roles, and service account bindings.
 The Google APIs Service Agent service account must be granted the Role Administrator and Project IAM Admin roles before deployment can succeed.
 For more information about this account, see the Google-managed service account [documentation](https://cloud.google.com/iam/docs/maintain-custom-roles-deployment-manager)